ztandrews/MLBHitterZScore/README.md

 ## Version Updates
 #### Current Version: 1.0.3
 - Updated stats to be wOBA and xwOBA instead of wOBACON and xwOBACON.
-Gives a better idea of how a hitter is performing.
+Gives a better idea of how a hitter is performing since it also includes walks, hbp, etc. (Other ways to reach base besides getting hits).
 - Added logic to color the charts based on how well the player compares to others.
 If the sum of all of a players Z-Scores is greater than the mean of the sum of all Z-Scores, the chart will be blue.
 Otherwise, the chart will be red.